Gerald Bull: Canada

 Bull was at CARDE briefly before returning to the university to defend his thesis in March 1951, at 23 years old becoming the youngest PhD graduate in the institute's history—a record that remains to this day.
 He returned to CARDE, now on the DRB's payroll, and continued working on the instrumented guns.
 On one of these trips, in 1953, he and a friend stopped in Charny after a fishing trip to drop off some of their catch at a local doctor's house.
 Bull met Noemi "Mimi" Gilbert, the doctor's daughter, and the two soon started dating.
 Given Bull's work schedule they were rarely able to see each other, but they became engaged in February 1954, and married on July 15.
 Gilbert gave the couple a small house as a wedding gift.
 Mimi gave birth to their first son, Phillippe, on July 3, 1955, and a second, Michel, in November 1956.

 In 1954 Bull decided that a wind tunnel was too important to ignore, even if he could not arrange for funding through the DRB.
-Instead, he gained the ear of professors at Laval University in Quebec City, and Bull and a number of graduate students started work on a tunnel similar to the one he had earlier built at the UofT.
-It opened in the summer of 1955 and was capable of speeds up to Mach 4, but cost only $6,000, the result of using scrap for most of its parts.
+Instead, he gained the ear of professors at Laval University in Quebec City, and Bull and a number of graduate students started work on a tunnel similar to the one he had earlier built at U of T. It opened in the summer of 1955 and was capable of speeds up to Mach 4, but cost only $6,000, the result of using scrap for most of its parts.

 Bull's work was brought to the public's attention in a May 20, 1955 Toronto Telegram headline article, Unveil Canadian Gun that Fires 4,550 M.P.H.
 Missiles.
 Around this time Bull further improved the data-collection capabilities of the system by developing a telemetry system that could fit in the models.
 DRB staff thought the idea was unworkable and worked against having it funded, but Bull shuffled his own department's funding and went ahead and developed it anyway.
 All the parts of Bull's future efforts, smooth-bore high-velocity guns, sabots for increasing performance, and hardened electronics, were now complete.